groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-spreadsheets/render-excel-and-apple-numbers-spreadsheets.md

 ## Detect a CSV/TSV separator

-If you load a CSV/TSV file to convert it to another format, use the [SpreadsheetOptions.setDetectSeparator](#) method for a target view to automatically detect a delimiter used to separate values in the source file.
+If you load a CSV/TSV file to convert it to another format, use the [SpreadsheetOptions.detect_separator](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/spreadsheetoptions/#properties) method for a target view to automatically detect a delimiter used to separate values in the source file.

 GroupDocs.Viewer can detect the following separators: